How Can I Start A Blog?

 Starting a Self-Hosted Blog from Start to Finish

-How Can I Start a Blog step-by-step guide?
+How Can I Start a Blog from Scratch?

-How can I start a blog lets dive in?
+How can I start a blog?
 There was a time when I had a lot of free time at home being idle.
 I just resigned from my regular job and of thinking of ways to earn money on my own.
 I know I have the skills to be able to earn online.
 I tried online freelancing and transcription jobs.

 But having to write articles on topics I’m not interested in makes me feel like I’m working all over again.